Onboarding matters - it matters to employee engagement and has a huge impact on retention.

 At a minimum, an onboarding course should aim to:

 - Give a good first impression of the organisation

 - Explain the brand, culture and values (reinforced through the tone and visuals of the course)

-- Explain what's expected of employees in terms of acceptable behaviour, regulations to be complied with etc
+- Explain what's expected of employees in terms of acceptable behaviour, relevant policies and the fundamentals of the employee handbook

 - Explain how things work e.g. Where’s the cafeteria?
 What's the dress code?
 How do I book time off?